 Establishment of an association

-On March 17, 1912, a group of 68 local hunters in 1968 came together in Osnabrück and established the “Verband für Kleine Munsterlander Vorstehhunde " (Association of Small Munsterland Pointing Dogs), founded regulations and a stud book.
+On March 17, 1912, a group of 68 local hunters came together in Osnabrück and established the “Verband für Kleine Munsterlander Vorstehhunde " (Association of Small Munsterland Pointing Dogs), founded regulations and a stud book.
 At that time, the association formulated its goal as follows: